 If you want to change to a different CCO, call OHP Customer Service at 503-378-2666 or 800-699-9075.

 If another CCO is open for enrollment, there are several chances for you to change:

-- If you do not want the CCO you've been assigned to, you can change during the first 90 days after you enroll. - If you move to a place that your CCO doesn't serve, you can change CCOs as soon as you tell OHP Member Services about your move.
-The number is 800-699-9075. - You can change CCOs once each year. - If you are a Native American or Alaska native, or are also on Medicare, you can ask to change or leave your CCO anytime.
+- If you do not want the CCO you've been assigned to, you can change during the first 90 days after you enroll. - If you move to a place that your CCO doesn't serve, you can change CCO's as soon as you tell OHP Member Services about your move.
+You can change CCO's once each year. - If you are a Native American or Alaska Native, or are also on Medicare, you can ask to change or leave your CCO anytime.